 the explicit development in students of multiple literacies

 the use of digital platforms to enable and enhance student understanding.

-At Grammar, students are challenged to extend themselves as learners.
+At BGS, students are challenged to extend themselves as learners.
 They acquire the ability to move flexibly between learning environments: didactic, collaborative and independent.
 Unbound from the physical constraints of classrooms, students connect with knowledge and learners from around the globe.
 Most importantly, students develop and practise the critical and creative dispositions that enable self directed and self aware learning.

 This section of the Brisbane Grammar School website describes our learning frameworks, teachers and academic departments.
 In doing so, it emphasises the School’s deliberate focus on learning, thinking, literacy, use of ICT as a learning tool and understanding which lies at the heart of the academic program.